My 5 years with a right anterior clinoid meningioma

 The RV for the end of April is long overdue and I make a recovery email explaining that I would like to be able to project myself into the future.
 We are confined until the beginning of May.
 I need air, to move, to be able to do projects.
 Waiting is hellish!

-I finally receive a summons but for May 7.
-I refuse that my companion accompanies me.
-He did not accompany me only once in 5 years: in the 1st consultation .
-Then he didn't even note the RV dates.
+I finally received a summons, but it's for May 7th.
+I refuse to let my partner come with me.
+He's only accompanied me once in five years: to the firstconsultation .
+After that, he didn't even bother to write down the appointment dates.
 I don't need him.
-I am strong enough to hear what I am going to tell me.
-In my head, I left to do radiotherapy but I intend to not modify my June projects in the Alps.
-We are surely not 1 month old.
+I'm strong enough to handle what they're going to tell me.
+In my mind, I'm going to have radiotherapy, but I intend to stick to my plans for June in the Alps.
+A month more or less won't make a difference.

 But change of program, with its growth thrust between 2020 and 2021, it is no longer a question of radiotherapy but of operation!
 I am then listed with all the potential risks: